Spherical coverings and X-raying convex bodies of constant width: Introduction

 A related concept to illumination is that of X-raying a convex body introduced by Soltan.
 A point $x\in K$, where $K\subset\E^n$ is a convex body, is X-rayed along a direction $\xi\in\S^{n-1}$ if the line $\{x+t\xi: t\in\R \}$ intersects the interior of $K$. $K$ is X-rayed by $E\subset\S^{n-1}$ if for every point $x\in K$ there is a direction $\xi\in E$ such that $x$ is X-rayed along $\xi$.
 The X-ray number $X(K)$ is the smallest cardinality of a set of directions X-raying $K$.
 X-raying conjecture by Bezdek and Zamfirescu is that $X(K)\le 3\cdot 2^{n-2} $ for any convex body $K\subset\E^n$.
 An example achieving the bound is the convex hull of the vertices of an $n$-cube with one $(n-2)$-dimensional face removed.
 The reader can refer to~\cite{Be-Ki} for further details.

 The connection between the X-raying and the illumination problems is not hard to observe: one always has $X(K)\le I(K)\le 2X(K)$ for any convex body $K$.

-Convex body has constant width if its projection onto any line has length independent of the choice of the direction.
-We define $X_n^w$ and $I_n^w$ as the smallest values of $X(W)$ and $I(W)$, respectively, where $W$ is a convex body of constant width in $\E^n$.
-A natural problem considered by Bezdek and Kiss in~\cite{Be-Ki} is to confirm X-raying and illumination conjectures for convex bodies of constant width, i.e. to establish $X_n^w\le 2^{n-1}$.
-For $n\ge 16$ this follows from the asymptotic estimate by Schramm~\cite{Sc}.
-For $n\le 6$, this was confirmed in~\cite{Be-Ki} by reduction to a specific covering problem on the sphere.
+Convex body has constant width if its projection onto any line has length independent of the choice of the direction of the line.
+This class of convex bodies plays a very important role in convex geometry and other areas of mathematics, see, e.g. \cite{constwidthbook} for a comprehensive exposition.
+We define $X_n^w$ and $I_n^w$ as the largest values of $X(W)$ and $I(W)$, respectively, where $W$ varies over all convex bodies of constant width in $\E^n$.
+A natural problem considered by Bezdek and Kiss in~\cite{Be-Ki} is to confirm X-raying and illumination conjectures for the class of convex bodies of constant width, e.g. to establish $X_n^w\le 2^{n-1}$.

+Using an interesting probabilistic argument, O.~Schramm proved in~\cite{Sc} that asymptotically $I_n^w < n^{1.5+o(1)} (3/2)^{n/2}$ as $n\to\infty$.
+He provided an explicit estimate for all $n$, namely, (see~\cite{Sc}*{p.~188})

+If $n\ge 16$, the right-hand-side of~\eqref{eqn:sc} is less than $3\cdot 2^{n-2}$ and we always have $X_n^w\le I_n^w$, so~\eqref{eqn:sc} confirms the X-raying and illumination conjectures for the class of convex bodies of constant width and dimensions $n\ge 16$.
+(We remark that the simpler estimate than~\eqref{eqn:sc} given in \cite{Sc}*{Th.~1} is not sufficient for $n=16$, and, on the other hand, further fine-tuning of parameters and constants in the proof in~\cite{Sc} does not seem to allow to confirm the conjectures of our interest for $n=15$.)

+Returning to small dimensions, for $n\le 6$ the inequality $X_n^w\le 2^{n-1}$ was confirmed by Bezdek and Kiss in~\cite{Be-Ki} by reduction to a specific covering problem on the sphere.
 Let us explicitly formulate this reduction which is valid in all dimensions.
 For a finite set $A\subset\S^{n-1}$, the covering radius of $A$ is the smallest $r>0$ such that the union of spherical balls of radii $r$ centered at the points of $A$ is $\S^{n-1}$. $A$ is origin-symmetric if $-A=A$.
 Let $w_n$ denote the smallest cardinality of an origin-symmetric set $A\subset\S^{n-1}$ with covering radius not exceeding $\arccos\sqrt{\tfrac{n-1}{2n}}$.

 \begin{lemma}[\cite{Be-Ki}*{Lemma~3.1}] $X^w_n\le \frac12 w_n$. \end{lemma}